Daewoo Telecom K7: Design

 The K7 does not use the direct gas impingement system of the K1A.
 Instead, the K7 utilizes a simple blow-back system.
+The bolt reciprocates while the gun is being fired and locks back when the magazines are completely exhausted.
 A 30-round vertical box magazine is used and it can also use the 30-round magazines taken from the IMI Uzi or 32-round magazines from the Beretta Model 12.
 As the magazine well of the K1A was retained, there are internal accommodations for the smaller 9 mm magazine.
 There are 3 firing modes, single shot, a 3-round burst and fully automatic.
 However, prolonged fully automatic fire has been shown to damage and degrade the baffles within the integral suppressor.
-As a result of the light bolt, a cyclic rate of fire of 1150-rounds per minute is achieved.
+As a result of the light bolt, a cyclic rate of fire of 1,050–1,250 rounds per minute is achieved.

 An integral suppressor is featured on the K7, which leaves users the option to use standard 9mm Parabellum ammo instead of using subsonic ammo.
 The K7's upper receiver is based on that of the K2, albeit slightly modified.
 The hammer/fire control unit and telescopic stock are also derived from those of the K1.

 It can outfitted with a PK Designlab-made weaponlight with built-in picatinny railing.
 As the K7 was developed from the Daewoo K1A, it features parts that can be interchanged with those of the K1 and vice versa.

 Suppressor

 The suppressor reduces the pressure of the gas produced during discharge, and by extension, reduces the amount of noise generated.
 In addition, the suppressor significantly distorts the sound of the gunshot so that it is very difficult to pinpoint the location of the shooter.
-Per shot, the mean average of noise generated by the K7 is approximately 111.5 dB.
+Tests on precision noise measuring equipment 3 meters away showed that firing in semi-auto mode had an average noise of 93.5 dB with the suppressor installed and 117 dB with the suppressor removed.

+According to specifications, the average durability of the suppressor is known to be 2,000 shots, but the manufacturer's own test showed that even if it fired up to 6,000 shots, there was no deterioration in performance.
+It was also reported that no deterioration in the performance of the suppressor was found in the K7 used by the South Korean military for 17 years.